ochnios/switch-ai/.ai/ui/apikey-view-implementation-plan.md

 ## 1. Overview

 The purpose of this view is to enable the logged-in user to manage their own OpenRouter API key (BYOK model - Bring Your Own Key).
-This view will be rendered as a modal within the main application.
+This view will be rendered as a separate page within the application.
 It will provide functionality for adding (saving), deleting, and checking the status (whether the key exists) of the API key.
 For security reasons, the API key **will never** be fetched or displayed in the user interface after it has been saved.

 ## 2. View Routing

-The view will be available as a modal component, triggered from the "Settings" button located at the top of the sidebar.
-The URL path `/app/settings` can be used for deep linking, which automatically opens the modal.
-The modal component will be rendered on top of the currently active view (e.g., the chat view).
+The view will be available as a separate page at the URL path `/app/settings`.
+Users can navigate to this page by clicking the "Settings" button located at the top of the sidebar.
+The page will use the standard application layout and replace the current view when navigated to.

 ## 3. Component Structure